-A student seeking a medical withdrawal from American Jewish University must secure the appropriate approvals through the petition process.
-The student should obtain a petition form from the Office of Registrar Services.
-A medical withdrawal may be granted based on certain documented, extenuating medical circumstances.
-The petition may be granted if all required approvals are obtained.
+Any student seeking a medical or emergency withdrawal from AJU must secure the appropriate approvals through AJU's petition process.
+Medical or emergency withdrawals may be granted based on certain documented, extenuating emergency or medical circumstances.
+The petition may be granted only if all required approvals are obtained.